 Unconditional promises to give (pledges receivable) are recognized at fair value in the period received.
 Unconditional promises to give that will be collected beyond one year are reported at the present value of the anticipated cash flows.
-Management believes unconditional promises to give are fully collectible.
-An allowance for uncollectible amounts of \$7,300 has been recorded.
+An allowance for uncollectible amounts of \$7,602 has been recorded.
 Pledges that have not performed in accordance with their gift agreement for more than one year are considered uncollectable.

 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-Conditional promises to give at June 30, 2015, consisted mainly of wills and bequests in which the donors retained the right to revoke the gift.
+Conditional promises to give at June 30, 2016, consisted mainly of wills and bequests in which the donors retained the right to revoke the gift.
 Conditional promises to give totaled approximately \$1,218,000.